aklitzke/locky-sdk-rust/README.md

 # 🧩 Locky Rust SDK

-[Locky](https://getloc.ky) is a cloud-based key-management system specifically focused on preventing harvest-now decrypt-later quantum attacks.
+[Locky](https://getloc.ky) is a cloud-based key-management system focused on preventing harvest-now decrypt-later quantum attacks.

 **Standardized**: Utilizes NIST-approved post-quantum cryptographic parameters and algorithms (FIPS-203)<br>
 **Fast**: Keys are retrieved in under 50ms<br>
-**Secure**: Root keys are 'split up' so that if an entire datacenter's data were compromised, no keys would be exposed<br>
+**Secure**: Root keys are 'split up'.
+If an entire datacenter's data were compromised, no keys would be exposed<br>
 **Reliable**: No downtime even facing a catastrophic datacenter loss<br>
 **Flexible**: Locky can be used to store keys for AES, ChaCha20, Ascon, and most other data encryption algorithms<br>